DivyanshNeel/Sales-Data-Analysis-SQL/README.md

 # SQL Data Analysis Project

 SQL Data Analysis project repository!
-This project involves analyzing sales data using SQL queries to gain basic insights into product overview, sales, price, payment and discount.
+This project involves analyzing sales data using SQL queries in postgreSQL to gain basic insights into product overview, sales, price, payment and discount.

 ## Queries and Analysis